-The ongoing disclosure obligations do not apply to non-publicly traded issuers that have issued the debt securities abroad or through Issuers of covered bonds have additional reporting obligations such as a quarterly report on collections made on the collateral assets and payments made to holders of the covered bonds, and disclosure of payment defaults.
+The ongoing disclosure obligations do not apply to non-publicly traded issuers that have issued the debt securities abroad or through a private placement domestically.
+Non-publicly traded issuers that issued their debt securities domestically to qualified investors only are also exempt from some of these requirements.

+Issuers of covered bonds have additional reporting obligations, such as a quarterly report on collections made on the collateral assets and payments made to holders of the covered bonds, and disclosure of payment defaults.